Visit us soon at WWW.BELONGING.LIFE

 Belonging and TeamPlay Ground was a finalist for the 2007 Copenhagen Index Award, nominated as a project benefiting an entire community.

 “Dancing Like Stardust”

-When the first Educaring experience was finished in Mirano, teachers didn’t want to leave!
-Dinner and wine was brought in, and as the party continued they decided to write a love letter to the children of the world, using the eleven life lessons they learned that week.
+When the first EDUCARING experience was finished in Mirano, teachers didn’t want to leave!
+Dinner and champagne was brought in, and as the party continued they decided to write a love letter to the children of the world, using the eleven life lessons they learned that week.
 Within days ‘Dancing Like Stardust’ was translated into 17 languages and over the next months, Lynnclaire illustrated each lesson.
-You can help Belonging grow global, fulfilling Alessio’s dream, by purchasing this beautiful book on our website.
-Proceeds go to support projects in developing countries.
+You can help BELONGING grow global, fulfilling Alessio’s dream, by writing to us at Info@Mereon.org, putting STARDUST in the subject line.
+We look forward to responding with the details! and requesting a copy.
+All proceeds go to support projects in developing countries.

 The 2017 Inspiring School Leader Award

-Dr. Alessio Morassut initiated BeLonging in his 9 elementary schools in Mirano, Venice, Italy, and was awarded the 2017 Inspiring School Leader Award.
-It was presented to him —with two of his teachers present as well— at an international educational conference at St. John’s College, Cambridge University in 2017.
+Dr. Alessio Morassut initiated BeLonging in the elementary schools in Mirano, Venice, Italy, and was awarded the 2017 Inspiring School Leader Award.
+He received the award with two of his teachers present as well at an international educational conference at St. John’s College, Cambridge University in 2017.

 Wise teachers are true sages, and know that once a child “of any age” dares to stretch, reach, and take hold of something new and noble, growth is exponential.
 Decades of working together has led to deep friendship that reminds us why curiosity drives, and knowing we belong satisfies the thirst for learning.
 Bottom line is that a love of learning and respect for others must flow for today’s learners to want to become tomorrow’s teachers.

 Alessio, the Belonging team, your teachers, students, parents and community will always celebrate you, the part you played in building the community of Mirano, and your role in this work.